rlaker/Obsidian-for-Academia/Citations.md

 Oh, how did this citation get here... [[@Laker2021a]]

-As you can see, there are links to take you directly to the paper or its entry in [[zotero]]
+As you can see, there are links to take you directly to the paper or its entry in [[Zotero]]

 ![[@Laker2021a]]